-Similarly known as garbanzo beans, Bengal gram, or Egyptian peas, chickpeas come in two common varieties: desi and kabuli.
+Similarly known as garbanzo beans, Bengal gram, or Egyptian peas, chickpeas come in two common varieties: desi and Kabuli.

 Desi chickpeas are small with thick, rough seed coats.
 They’re often lime green or black, speckled with yellow interiors.
 They’re most usually grown in India, the Middle East, and Mexico.

-The kabuli variety are big, smooth, and lighter in colour, usually light tan.
+The Kabuli variety are big, smooth, and lighter in colour, usually light tan.
 They have thin skin and a mild, nutty, and slightly creamy flavour.
 They are mostly grown in Southern Europe, the Mediterranean, North Africa, Canada, and South America.

-Chickpea flour, also known as besam or gram flour, is made from different varieties of ground chickpeas, raw or roasted.
+Chickpea flour, also known as besan or gram flour, is made from different varieties of ground chickpeas, raw or roasted.
 It’s a staple ingredient in Indian, Pakistani, Nepali and other cuisines in the Indian subcontinent.
 When added with water and olive oil, chickpea flour can make a good pancake batter.

 How Long To Soak Chickpeas

 Since dried chickpeas are very hard, they need to be soaked first.
 Doing so will not only soften them before cooking, but it will also make them more digestible.
 Chickpeas, like most pulses, contain a naturally occurring phytic acid which makes the beans hard for our stomachs to break down.
 Soaking reduces this acid significantly.

 Depending on how much time you have on your hands, there are 2 ways of soaking dried chickpeas: